taliaairma/narwhal-bunny/Simplified CSS.md

 The font-szie of all paragraphs was set to 18px. px means pixels, which is one way to measure font size.

+Font Weight

+The font-weight property controls how bold or thin text appears. p {
+    font-weight: bold;
+}

+The font-weight property has another value: normal.